dmbarbour/glas/docs/GlasDesign.md

 Binaries receive special handling because they're a very popular type at system boundaries (reading files, network communication, etc.).
 Logically, a binary is a list of small integers (0..255).
 For byte 14, we'd use `0b1110` not `0b00001110`.
 But under the hood, binaries will be encoded as compact byte arrays.

+### Optional Data and Booleans

+The convention for encoding 'optional' data in glas is to use an empty list for no data, and a singleton list for some data.
+The convention for encoding Boolean is optional unit, i.e. empty list for 'false' and a singleton list containing the empty list for 'true'.

+For 'Either' types, we'll usually switch to symbolic data like `ok:Result | error:(text:Message, ...)`.

 ### Numbers, Vectors, and Matrices

 Arbitrary rational numbers can be encoded as a dict `(n, d)` of integers.
 The rational subset of complex or hypercomplex numbers can be modeled as dicts `(r, i)` or `(r, i, j, k)` of rationals or integers.
 A vector is encoded as a list of numbers.
 A matrix is encoded as list of vectors or matrices of identical dimensions.
 Arithmetic operators in glas systems should be overloaded to handle these different number types where it makes sense to do so.